Are these positions funded? Are there scholarships available?

 Am I guaranteed to get the research cruise I requested?

 We would love to be able to place artists with the specific cruise they are interested in, but logistics, berth space, and availability do not always allow this.

 I have a previous engagement that overlaps with the research cruise – can I come late/ leave early?

 No. This is a working research vessel with science as its main mission.
-The ship must leave from the expedition on time, and once launched, will not return with the exception of an emergency.
+The ship must leave for the expedition on time, and once launched, will not return with the exception of an emergency.
 If you are selected and agree to participate, you are committing to being on the ship for the entire length of the expedition.
-Any personal logistics are the sole responsibility of the participant, and need to be worked out well ahead of accepting the time on board.
+Any personal logistics are the sole responsibility of the participant and need to be worked out well ahead of accepting the time on board.